The Marvels (2023) Film Review

 Carol, Monica, and Kamala align, venturing to the Skrull refugee planet Tarnax IV where a peace treaty between the Skrulls and The Kree is actively being negotiated.
 The mere presence of the Destroyer of Hala causes the talks to break-down and when Dar-Been begins wreaking havoc on the planet, cataclysm occurs.
 Carol, Monica, and Kamala save everyone that they can, but many people perish.
 In the fallout of the destruction, Carol arranges for King Valkyrie of New Asgard to take the surviving Skrull refugees in on Earth.

 Realizing that Dar-Been is targeting planets that are significant to Captain Marvel, Carol, Monica, and Kamala (dubbed “The Marvels” by Kamala) venture to the planet Aladna.
-As it turns out, Carol is actually a Princess here, as she wed Prince Yan of Aladna.
+As it turns out, Carol is actually a Princess here, as she had previously wed Prince Yan of Aladna.
 This is a civilization that communicates through song, which makes for a unique sequence!
 Dar-Been soon arrives as Carol had feared and after draining the atmosphere of Tarnax IV of its air for Hala previously, Dar-Been now drains the water of Aladna for Hala.

 Deducing that Earth’s sun will be Dar-Been’s next target, The Marvels regroup and rush out to cut her off, uniting with Fury and using a group of Flerkens to evacuate the S.A.B.E.R. crew.
 From there, the showdown is fierce and takes a significant turn once Dar-Been is stabbed during a collapse of rubble.
 With Dar-Been badly wounded, Carol offers to use her powers to create a new sun for Hala, but Dar-Been is too blood thirsty to be satisfied by such a thing and resumes her physical assault against The Marvels.
-When Da-Been comes to possess both Bangles, and attempts to use them, a Multiversal Rupture is opened, and Dar-Been is destroyed by its energy.
+When Dar-Been comes to possess both Bangles, and attempts to use them, a Multiversal Rupture is opened, and Dar-Been is destroyed by its energy.

 Monica volunteers to resolve the anomaly but ends up getting trapped on the other side of it, landing in a Universe in which her mother Maria is still alive and that is inhabited by a mutant superhero team known as The X-Men.